Blankenese: Transportation

-Blankenese is serviced by the rapid transit system of the S-Bahn with the Blankenese station and several buses of the public transport organisation.
-According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), there were 6,333 private cars registered (486 cars/1000 people).
+Blankenese is serviced by the rapid transit system of the S-Bahn (with the Blankenese station) and by several buses of the public transport organisation.
+According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), there were 6,333 private cars registered (486 cars/1000 people) in 2006.

 In summer 2008, the main train station in Blankenese has been completely rebuilt.

-Blankenese's waterfront is serviced many times a day by various water shuttles.
+Blankenese's waterfront is serviced several times a day by a ferry connecting it with Cranz on the southern shore of the river.
 There are many buoys in the river to help guide all sizes of watercraft, since this part of the river has many shoals and is tidal.

 Lighthouses

 As of July 2020 there are four lighthouses, the old and new Blankenese Low Lighthouse, with a height of 42 m and 3 Platform decks for visitors at Strandweg and with a height of 32 m with similar Platform near Ferry Restaurants, and 40 m high Blankenese High Lighthouse at Bauerspark and a 62.25 m high one at a boat marina.
 Both pairs form a line together to Elbe River for incoming ships.
 The two new lighthouses were erected in summer 2020 because of an extension of the river bed.
-The two old lighthouses are supposed to be demolished in autumn 2020.
+The two old lighthouses were demolished in autumn 2020 and replaced by others.